mvolkmann/blog/src/swift.md

 Nested functions can be returned by their enclosing function to allow them to be called from outside.

+Swift does not support function currying.
-Function currying creates a new version of an existing function that takes one fewer arguments and uses a fixed value for the omitted argument.
+This creates a new version of an existing function that takes one fewer argument and uses a fixed value for the omitted argument.
 JavaScript functions support this using the `bind` method.
-Swift does not support this.

 ## Closures